JanneMattila/www/docs/_posts/2024/04/2024-04-01-appgw-and-rule-updater.markdown

 ### I've deployed the Application Gateway.
 Is my job done now?

 **No!** You need to plan ahead and make sure that you're prepared for the worst.
+Understand your requirements and your application so that you can design and implement the custom rules accordingly.

 ### Did you deploy **WAF V2**?